Want to go wine tasting in Virginia? We visited Lake Anna Winery in Spotsylvania, Virginia. Here’s a review of our tasting and visit!

 For years, like clockwork, I drove to Virginia each summer to visit my friend Cynthia.

 And each year, without fail, we took the commuter train into Washington DC, and spent one day wandering the Smithsonian museums.
+If you’re also headed to DC for a day (or two), check out these things to do in Washington DC.

 We would visit the National Art Gallery for glimpses of Monet and Van Gogh, the Hirshorn for the sometimes inspiring, sometimes giggle-inducing modern art, and the United States Botanic Garden for the orchids.